-However, here is a list of things where Djoko has already outdone Fed-Rafa…
+Here is a list of things where Djoko has already outdone Fed-Rafa…

 2. Dominates the trivalry in terms of one-on-ones.

 Federer’s nemesis is Nadal.
-The two have met 38 times and Nadal leads a whopping 23-15.
+The two have met 40 times and Nadal leads a good 24-16.
 However it is only Djoko who has the better of all of the rivals he has played with after he came into form (he had a few failed rivalries only at the beginning of his career).
-Djoko and Nadal have met 53 times, which is an Open era record and Djoko leads 28-25.
-With the all-time great Federer, Djoko leads 25-22.
-Interestingly in 2011, he met Federer-Nadal 11 times, winning 10 of those matches!
-More importantly in all finals, Djokovic leads Federer 13-6 and Nadal 15-10.
-Overall with Andy Murray its 25-11, Stan Wawrinka 19-5 and Jo-Wilfried Tsonga 18-6.
+Djoko and Nadal have met 58 times, which is an Open era record and Djoko leads 30-28.
+Anyone having 30 wins against anyone is also a men’s tennis record.

 Rod Laver was a legend who did a calendar Grand Slam first as an amateur in 1962, then as a professional in 1969.
 However after that for decades, nobody managed to win all four at a stretch.
 Andre Agassi became the first to do a career Grand Slam in 1999.
 He was emulated by Federer in 2009 and Nadal a year later.

 Djoko won the following titles back to back: 2015 Wimbledon, 2015 US Open, 2016 Australian Open and 2016 French Open.
 In the process he became the first person since 1969 to hold all four Grand Slam titles.
 That’s after a good 47 years!
 He is also the only player in men’s tennis history to hold these Grand Slams on three different surfaces at the same time.
 In more all-round records, Djoko is the only player with 9+ semis and 72+ wins overall in each of the Grand Slams.

-4. Highest ATP ranking points ever.
+5. Highest ATP ranking points ever.

-Djoko has these short bursts where he looks near invincible like the time he won four straight Grand Slams.
+Djoko has these short bursts where he looks near invincible.
+Like the time he won four straight Grand Slams.
 The same is with the ATP ranking points.
 He is the only person in history to have crossed ATP ranking points of 16000 in 2015 (if you win each and every tournament you play in a year, then you can go to 21000).
-To put things in perspective, when Djoko had 16785, Andy Murray had 8750, Federer had 8430 and Nadal 4330.
-One can’t think of such a short-term dominance in the history of the trivalry and very few other times in men’s tennis.
+To put things in perspective, when Djoko had 16950, that was more than the No. 2 + No. 3 combined (Andy Murray and Federer).

 In 2015 Djoko won 3 Grand Slams, 6 masters and 11 titles.
 He ended the year in style winning the World Tour Finals title and became the first to win 4 straight end-of-year finals tournaments.
 He also created another world record that season, beating 31 Top 10 players.
 Earlier in 2011, when Federer and Nadal were at their peak, he won 41 straight matches, the best after John McEnroe’s 42 in 1984.
 He had another such burst in 2018-20.

 After the Grand Slams and ATP Finals, these are the most prestigious tournaments and Djokovic is the only man in the world to have won all 9, called a Career Golden Masters.
 In fact in 2015, he won 6/9 in a single year.
 In the terms of ATP finals Federer has the most with 6, but Djokovic already has 5 and so well could go past him.